MultiQC/MultiQC/docs/custom_content.md

 }
 ```

-If you want the data to be easy to open in Excel / other tools, you can also use
+If you want the data to be easy to use with other tools, you can also use
 comma-separated or tab-separated file.
 To customise plot output, include commented
 header lines with plot configuration in YAML format: